waiting times

 • On the chest, on the left side, a transparent gel is applied where the probe or transducer is then placed.
 This transducer emits and receives a beam of ultrasound reflected by the various structures it passes through, translating them into images on the ultrasound monitor.

-• Images are taken before, during and after the administration of drugs that cause cardiac stress.
+• Images are taken before, during and after the administration of drugs that causes the cardiac stress.
 Throughout the examination, images are recorded, the ECG is recorded continuously and blood pressure measurements are taken.

-• Sometimes it is necessary to administer an echographic contrast product, which is harmless to health.
+• Sometimes it is necessary to administer an ultrasound contrast agent, which is harmless to health.

 • During the test you may feel a sensation of heat and your heart beating faster and harder (palpitations), a mild headache, dry mouth, tiredness and a feeling in your chest.
 These effects related to cardiac exertion are temporary.

-• At the end of the test, an antidote is administered - a drug that reverses all the effects of the drug that caused the heart strain.
+• At the end of the test, an antidote is administered - a drug that reverses all the effects of the drug that caused the heart to work harder.

 • Preliminary information on the result of the test is given immediately.